guertinlab/Nascent_RNA_Methods/README.md

 `$chrom_order_file`: a file with the FASTA reference entries of the genome ordered

-`$UMI_length`: length of the UMI on the 5´ end of the paired end 1 read.
+`$UMI_length`: length of the UMI on the 5 prime end of the paired end 1 read.

 `$read_size`: read length minus UMI length.